mwood-uk/Diy-Keyboard-/README.md

 4. r/g/b led controller (controlled from the keyboard)

-I think it would need to be the Teensy 3.2 as I believe there are no spare pins on the 2.0 for the led controller!
+I think it would need to be the Teensy 3.2 as I believe there are no spare pins left on the 2.0 after the key matrix!
 Correct me if im wrong?

 And thats where I'm at just now....